-The Most Competitive Dealers Online: Best Places to Buy Silver
+The Most Competitive Online Dealers: Best Place to Buy Silver

-If you you want to know where to buy silver online, start with a trusted dealer like JM Bullion.
-This dealer typically has the best price and provides free shipping on all silver bullion orders.
+If you want to know where to buy silver online, start with a trusted dealer like JM Bullion.
+This dealer often has the best prices and provides free shipping on all silver bullion orders.
 The minimum order size is $100.
 JM Bullion offers only high quality, trusted and sensible silver coins, rounds and bars through a secure, easy to navigate website.
 Pricing is transparent and product availability or shipping dates are clearly stated right up front.
-JM Bullion is a good go-to dealer for high quality, low premium bars, rounds and coins favored by most silver bullion stackers.
-As an added convenience, JMB allows for payment with Check, Wire, Credit Card and even PayPal (you will pay the credit card price when paying with PayPal).
+JM Bullion is a good go-to dealer for high quality, low premium silver bars, rounds and coins favored by most silver bullion stackers.
+As an added convenience, JM Bullion allows for payment with Check, Wire, Credit Card and even PayPal (you will pay the credit card price when paying with PayPal).
 Like Provident below, JM Bullion now allows for payment with an electronic check.
 If planning to buy silver online, visit the site and you won’t be disappointed.
 Once you are an established customer, payment by electronic check becomes an option, eliminating higher credit card fees and the need to send a check.

 Buying online can provide silver investors with incredibly good deals.
 Other top dealers include APMEX (American Precious Metals Exchange), Gainesville Coins and Liberty Coin.
 Which dealers have the best prices on your favorite silver?
 The answer can frequently flip back and forth, but the two dealers above are consistently the most competitive, offering up better overall prices than the competition.